visidata/visidata.org/README.md

 **Eleventy Image will not output GIFs in an animated format.**

+## Manpage

+Build the manpage html for the current `vd.1` in visidata.org/visidata, by running `mkmanhtml.sh`.
+Move the bult manpage to its appropriate version in site/docs/man/VERSIONID/index.html.

 ## Updatable site elements

 You can always edit the HTML, but some elements are rendered from a JSON list.